fugue-project/fugue/README.md

 ## [Fugue API](https://fugue-tutorials.readthedocs.io/tutorials/quick_look/ten_minutes.html#engine-context)

 In the example above, a Pandas DataFrame was passed into the `transform()` function.
-The Fugue API has a collection of functions that are compatible with Spark, Dask, and Ray.
+The Fugue API has a broader collection of functions that are also compatible with Spark, Dask, and Ray.
 We can construct end-to-end workflows with these functions like as follows:

 ```python
 import fugue.api as fa